SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    needed to extract the column value for that row.
 The argument can be the name of the column, if it has a name, or the index.
 Note index 0 is the IP address range, and data columns start at index 1.

+.. extractor:: stat
+   :arg: Plugin statistic name.
+   :result: integer

+   This extracts the value of a plugin statistic, which is currently limited to integers by |TS|.

+   Note statistic values are eventually consistent, there can be multiple second delays between incrementing a statistic with :drtv:`stat-update` and the value changing.